z-glitch/end-pruner/README.md

 https://xisumavoid.com/pruneendchunks/ ), this script will preserve the region files containing the central ~3000x3000 blocks of the End and delete everything else.
 You can also, if desired, specify other block ranges to preserve via command line options or a config file.
-As a courtesy, any players who logged out while in the End will be relocated to their respective spawn points.
+To protect them from falling into the void, any players who logged out while in the End will be relocated to their respective spawn points.

 # Requirements
 * Python3
-* [The NBT Python library](https://pypi.org/project/NBT/) -- which you can get by running `pip3 install nbt`
+* [The NBT Python library](https://pypi.org/project/NBT/) -- which you can get by running `sudo pip3 install nbt`

 # Compatibility